-Absences (Excused and Unexcused) Procedures & Notifications 0 Notification of Attendance Expectations to all parents/guardians 10% of total school days Parent Meeting and Completion of Attendance Corrective Action Plan (ACAP) 18 days Appropriate Consequence
+Absences (Excused and Unexcused) Procedures & Notifications 0 Notification of Attendance Expectations to all parents/guardians 10% of total school days Parent Meeting and Completion of Attendance Corrective Action Plan (ACAP)

+18 days Appropriate Consequence ,.

-Potential referral to County Truancy Office or social services with certified return receipt to parent.
-Such referral shall be issued pursuant to the Truancy section of the Parent and Student Handbook.
+\The principal will refer the student to the Board and to County Truancy Office or social services with certified return receipt to parent.
 Factor considered in grade promotion.